graphadvantage/neo4j-binary-cosine-similarity/README.md

 ![sequence](https://cloud.githubusercontent.com/assets/5991751/19055659/007ef590-897a-11e6-83ea-59c65391316b.png)

 We can see that our (:Individual) Ibrahim has been [:TOUCHED] by at different times by four different (:Activity) nodes.
-And - thanks to the miracle of random numbers, even once during the summer of '78... it seems like it was just yesterday...AngelFlights...Hair...Disco...
+And - thanks to the miracle of random numbers, even once during the summer of '78... long before email...

 https://weeklytop40.wordpress.com/1978/06/24/us-top-40-singles-week-ending-24th-june-1978/